kakavip/JetBrainsTools/Upsource/README.txt

-Create some folder save track for Hub: backups/ conf/ data/
+Create some folder save track for Upsource: backups/ conf/ data/